leherv/Philosophers_Dining/README.md

 # Dining Philosophers
 This is a university exercise.

+## Subtask 1: A naive implementation:
+* Implemented in branch subtask1/naive-implementation

+## Subtask 2: Deadlock prevention
+* Implemented in main

 Why does the deadlock occur?
 Answer the following questions:

 1. What are the necessary conditions for deadlocks?